 The updated query is then passed back through the same loop.
 Once the top-$k$ result is obtained, the \emph{Explanation Generator Tool} is invoked to produce the final report.
-This decision-making process is executed by empirical thresholds for ranking confidence, constraint coverage, and clarification rounds.
-The orchestration ensures that tool invocation is adaptive, goal-oriented, and transparent.
-To support personalization and self-improvement, \system also integrates \emph{Task Memory}, which stores past user interactions in a vector database.
+This decision process is governed by predefined thresholds for ranking confidence, constraint coverage, candidate set size, and clarification rounds.
+The orchestration makes the selection process adaptive and transparent, rather than a single-step retrieval or unconstrained LLM recommendation.
+To support personalization and long-term refinement, \system also integrates \emph{Task Memory}, which stores past user interactions in a lightweight vector database.
 Relevant memory entries are retrieved via cosine similarity to improve future interactions.
-More details on the implemented workflow are in Appendix~\ref{appendix:implementation}.
-To enhance \system's reliability, we have several built-in mechanisms to mitigate failures.
+More details on the implemented workflow are in App.~Sec.~C. To enhance \system's reliability, we have several built-in mechanisms to mitigate failures.
 The orchestrator monitors confidence signals and triggers clarification rounds when ranking is uncertain.
-Rule-based constraint eliminates candidates that violate hard requirements.
-A fallback "closest-match" mode returns the safest alternative when no candidate fully satisfies the constraints.
-Our modular design also allows for integrating explicit feedback mechanisms~(e.g., an LLM-as-a-Judge component that re-evaluates low-quality selections), making \system extensible to more robust self-correction strategies.
+Rule-based constraints filter candidates that violate hard requirements.
+A fallback ``closest-matc'' mode returns the most compatible alternative when no candidate fully satisfies the constraints.
+Our modular design also allows for integrating explicit feedback mechanisms~(\eg, an optional LLM-as-a-Judge component that re-evaluates low-quality selections), making \system extensible to more robust error mitigation strategies.